CODE OF ETHICS AND STANDARDS FOR

 - Download Ethics Complaint Form (PDF)

-The main goal and purpose of educational therapy is to optimize learning and school adjustment, with recognition that emotional, behavioral, and learning are intertwined.
+The main goal and purpose of educational therapy is to optimize learning and school adjustment, with recognition that emotions, behaviors, and learning are intertwined.
 The Association of Educational Therapists has defined the role of the Educational Therapist as follows:

 An Educational Therapist works in the educational domain with persons who exhibit learning concerns.